wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 .. versionadded:: 4.0.0

-Define whether or not to remove the log streams from the log groups after they are read by the wodle.
+Define whether or not to remove the log streams from the log groups after they are read by the module.
 Only works for CloudWatch Logs service.

 +--------------------+---------+
 | **Default value**  | no      |